danielkong/parsekit/res/minimath.md

 ![MiniMathApp](http://parsekit.com/github/app_empty.png)

-Here's the implementation of the `calc:` Action attached to the **Calc** button, showing how to use the `MiniMathParser` we just created:
+Here's the implementation of the `-calc:` Action attached to the **Calc** button, showing how to use the `MiniMathParser` we just created:

 	- (IBAction)calc:(id)sender {
 	    NSString *input = _inputField.text;